 First, you can spend years to decades building up your own knowledge so you become an expert.
 Second, and much more accessibly, you can work with people who have already put in that effort and rely on their expertise and guidance to make your own decisions – especially if those people are familiar with your local area.

 For example, Fort Worth property management companies are usually fully staffed with property managers, real estate investors, contractors, and other experts who know the Fort Worth real estate market inside and out.
-You can work with them to find an agent to guide your strategy and eventually enlist their help in managing your rental property.
+You can work with them to find an agent, such as Garrett Whitelock, to guide your strategy and eventually enlist their help in managing your rental property.

 At the very least, you should have a real estate agent by your side.
 Your agent is your dedicated expert, and they’ll help you outline and better understand your own goals, then find a perfect property for your needs.
 They have a fiduciary duty to you, and as a buyer, an agent won’t cost you anything, so there’s practically no downside to this.